Neenz1313/Neenz1313/README.md

 - 🔭 I’m currently working on RAG on enterprise data using Azure OpenAI

-- 🌱 I’m currently learning To make a .NET web API in c#
+- 🌱 I’m currently learning to make a .NET web API in c#

 - 💬 Ask me about Microsoft Copilot Studio and PVA chatbots